This post may contain affiliate links.

 What’s your favourite Christmas lunch side dish?
 After roast potatoes (OBVIOUSLY), Stuffing is mine.

-It’s a lovely addition to have ready in your freezer too for special dinners throughout the year.
 Super simple but super special too – you can’t say fairer than that for a humble side dish!

-Why you’ll love this Sausage Meat Stuffing recipe
+Why you’ll love this easy Stuffing recipe

 ⭐️ So quick and easy to whip up